-- Whatcom County Library – On Your Mark, Get Set, Read Summer Reading program runs June 1st through August 31.
+- Whatcom County Library – On Your Mark, Get Set, Read Summer Reading program runs from June 1st through August 31.
 Sign up anytime at your local library.
-School age kiddos and teens set their own reading goal which they track on the Book Bingo card.
+School-age kiddos and teens set their own reading goal which they track on the Book Bingo card.
 Once the goal has been met, receive your choice of a Summer Reading Reward Book.
 Early readers can spend their summer reading books and completing activities that you can track on the Book Bingo card for Early Learners.
 Complete 5 or more Early Literacy activities and receive a Summer Reading Reward Book!

 MASON, GRAYS HARBOR, THURSTON, LEWIS, and PACIFIC COUNTIES:

 - Timberland Library – As soon as school is out, sign up for A Universe of Stories!
 Sign up in your local library or register online.
 Complete reading logs and activity sheets for rewards!
 There will be lots going on at the library including free entertainment.

 - North Olympic Library System – A Universe of Stories Summer Reading Program runs from June 15th to August 17th.
 Ages 3-12 can sign up and complete 14 hours of reading (read or be read to).
 Just sign up when registration opens to earn a free book!
 You decide and set your reading goals.
 Read or be read to 15 days to earn a ticket entry for one of the prizes.
 Read 30 days to earn a special t-shirt!
 Readers who participate have the option of winning four different prizes including a whale watching tour, an airplane flight from Rite Brother’s Aviation, a Lego set, or a gift to a local restaurant.
 These prizes are for kids, teens, and adults!
 Tickets must be submitted by August 19th.